Joseph Pembroke Thom: Personal life

 Thom married Ella Lea Wright on October 11, 1857.
 They had two sons, William H. DeCourcy and Pembroke Lea.
 His wife died in 1861.
 Thom married Catherine G. Reynolds of Kentucky in 1865 at Leamington Cathedral in England.
 They had two sons, Hunt R. Mayo and J. Pembroke Jr.

 Thom owned a farm near Catonsville, Maryland, where he raised Jersey cattle.
 Towards the end of his life, Thom lived at 828 Park Avenue in Baltimore.
 He was a vestryman of the Christ Protestant Episcopal Church in Baltimore.

-Thom died at his home in Baltimore on August 21, 1899.
+Thom died at his home in Baltimore on August 21, 1899 due to complications from an abscess.
 He was buried at Green Mount Cemetery in Baltimore.